dewy800/packaging.python.org/source/discussions/package-formats.rst

-installers like pip cannot install from sdists directly -- they need to first build a wheel, by invoking the :term:`build backend` that the sdist specifies (the build backend may do all sorts of transformations while building the wheel, such as compiling C extensions).
+installers like pip cannot install from sdists directly -- they need to first build a wheel, by invoking the :term:`build backend` that the sdist specifies (the build backend may do all sorts of transformations while building the wheel, such as compiling extensions).
 For this reason, even for a pure Python project, you should always upload *both* an sdist and a wheel to PyPI or other package indices.
 This makes installation much faster for your users, since a wheel is directly installable.
 By only including files that must be installed,